gshanemiller/reinvent/doc/static_route_packet_design.md

 so it's staggered

 These configurations are based on the Equinix's `c3.small.x86` offering which has 1 CPU with 8 cores and two hyper-threads per core.
 We use all 16 virtual CPUs making 8 clients per client box and 8 servers per server box.
+That amounts to 8 RXQs and 8 TXQs per client box and ditto server side assuming clients and servers are both `c3.small.x86`

 Putting these configs together we get on the client side:

 * Core 0 VCPU #0 for RXQ0 for client 0; core 0 VCPU#1 for TXQ0 for client 0 flow controlled to 192.168.0.2 udpDestPort 1
 * Core 1 VCPU #2 for RXQ1 for client 1; core 1 VCPU#3 for TXQ1 for client 1 flow controlled to 192.168.0.2 udpDestPort 2